-Portable Concrete and/or Asphalt Plants \Not\ Located On or Contiguous with MoDOT ROW/Easements
+Portable Concrete and/or Asphalt Plants Not Located On MoDOT ROW/Easements

 - Contractor must obtain MO-G490000 state operating permit to cover this industrial activity and generate their own SWPPP for LD, industrial runoff and wastewater treatment as outlined in the permit. - Contractor is responsible for all costs associated with pollution control, including erosion and sediment control.